Thursday, March 30, 2023 – Monday, April 10, 2023

-Your hosts and guides for this tour are Rick Hall and Kena Muyaes.
+Your host and guide for this tour is Rick Hall.

-This exciting tour presents multiple aspects of the traditions, folk art and food of the most beautiful state in Mexico.
+This exciting tour presents multiple aspects of the traditions, folk art, and food of the most beautiful state in Mexico.
 The Tianguis Artesanal de Domingo de Ramos y Concurso (Palm Sunday folk art market and juried show) has been held for more than 50 years and is by far the largest concentration of Michoacán artisans.
-After three nights in Uruapan, we head to Pátzcuaro and surrounding villages to enjoy their history, architecture, pre-Columbian ruins, food and Easter traditions.
+After four nights in Uruapan, we head to Pátzcuaro and surrounding villages to enjoy their history, architecture, pre-Columbian ruins, food, and Easter traditions.

-Our home base for this trip is Pátzcuaro, Michoacán, México, where we will be staying in a magnificently restored 18th century home located a few steps from the Basílica de la Virgen de la Salud in the historic center of town.
-The home features a wonderful collection of folk art, a beautiful patio with fountain, a relaxing living room with fireplace, an intimate dining room and a traditional kitchen.
+Our home in Pátzcuaro, Michoacán, México, is a magnificently restored 18th century home located a few steps from the Basílica de la Virgen de la Salud in the historic center of town.
+The home features a wonderful collection of folk art, a beautiful patio with a fountain, an intimate dining room, and a traditional kitchen.
 WiFi is available throughout the home.

-During our adventures special attention will be given to highlight the traditional cuisine of the region.
-Incredible fiestas, sights, special dinners and celebrations await us.
+During our adventures, special attention will be given to highlighting the traditional cuisine of the region.
+Incredible fiestas, sights, special dinners, and celebrations await us.

 For more information, please fill out the following form: